adamfranco/under_siege/README.md

         -i  The IP address of the testing host to add to the /etc/hosts file.
         -y  Apply changes to /etc/hosts without prompting.
         -n  Skip changes to /etc/hosts without prompting.
+        -r  Remove hosts that are no longer in the host list.
+Useful if your hosts file is getting bloated.

         <log files>  Varnish or Apache log files in something close to the Apache
                      "combined" format.